XP-Tekurai99/Codecademy/Introduction to Blockchain and Crypto/How Blockchain Works/BlockchainandDecentralization.md

 * Why decentralization is useful
 * How blockchains accomplish decentralization

-## What does decentralization mean?
+## What Does Decentralization Mean?
 The simplest way to think about decentralized versus traditional centralized software is that centralized software is hosted and runs on a single computer or multiple computers run by a single entity.
 In a decentralized (or distributed) system, the code is running across a collection of computers all owned by individual entities.
 This network is usually open for anyone to join and participate in running a node.

 A gif showing a block that is waited to be validated by a large network